vertigis/workflow-activities-fme/README.md

 ## Usage

-To use this activity pack in [Geocortex Workflow Designer](https://apps.geocortex.com/workflow/designer/) you need to register it as an activity pack.
+To use the FME activities in [Geocortex Workflow Designer](https://apps.geocortex.com/workflow/designer/) you need to register an activity pack and then add the activities to a workflow.

+### Register the FME activity pack

 1. Sign in to ArcGIS Online or Portal for ArcGIS
 1. Go to **My Content**